Walkability: Environmental

-Cities that have a relatively walkability score also tend to have a higher concentration of green spaces which facilitate a more walkable city.
+Cities that have a relatively high walkability score also tend to have a higher concentration of green spaces which facilitate a more walkable city.
 These green spaces can assist in regulatory ecological services such as flooding, improving the quality of both air and water, carbon sequestration, etc. all while also improving the attractiveness of the city or town in which it's implemented in.